anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 ## a [case](https://clojuredocs.org/clojure.core/case) for less ifs

-In Clojure (and other programming as well) nested if loops are often frowned upon.
+In Clojure (and other programming as well) nested `if` statements are often frowned upon.
 This is because they often cause bugs and are a pain in the ass to debug.

-As a solution to that we have the [case](https://clojuredocs.org/clojure.core/case) macro
+As a solution to that we have the [`case`](https://clojuredocs.org/clojure.core/case) macro

-case takes an expression and n number of clauses.
+`case` takes an expression and n number of clauses.
 When run the case will execute the clause that matches the expression.

 ```clojure